kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 for OCI objects on a pod level and not for each container during [`EnsureImageExists`](https://github.com/kubernetes/kubernetes/blob/b498eb9/pkg/kubelet/images/image_manager.go#L102) before they get started.

-If users want to re-pull artifacts when referencing moving tags like `latest`, then they need to restart / evict the pod.
+If users want to re-pull images when referencing moving tags like `latest`, then they need to restart / evict the pod.

 The [AlwaysPullImages](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages)